Detecting the wind fields of the lower atmosphere

 The ZephIR 300 LIDAR used by the ZAV operates on the basis of a continuous wave (CW) laser, which is focused optically on the corresponding observation height.
 The laser emitter, which rotates at an angle of 15° to the vertical axis, produces a cone with an aperture angle of 30° on the surface of which the measuring points lie.
 For each measuring height and rotation, 50 data points are recorded, i.e. 50 Hz data.
 "We are equipped to carry out wind measurements continuously over a longer period of several days to weeks.
 This will collect detailed information on the wind field and speed in the lower layer of the atmosphere, which can be evaluated and interpreted at a later stage," explains Julien Anet.

 The LIDAR generates large amounts of data, which have to be evaluated after the measurement.
 For this reason, the Centre for Aviation has developed a Post-Processing method.
 The software package of the evaluation software has the following features:

 - Determination of the radial velocities from the LIDAR's raw data.

 - Spatially resolving the 50 Hz radial velocities in their components (u, v and w) and position in space (x, y and z)

-- Determination of wind field parameters (horizontal and vertical wind speed as well as wind direction)
+- Determination of wind field parameters (horizontal and vertical wind speed)

 - The software enables users to adjust the data preparation to the environmental situation by means of adjustable parameters, so that the best possible results can be achieved.
 This ensures that high-quality data can be collected at any time.